-The Center for the Study of Complex Systems is pleased to announce a new undergraduate academic minor in Complex Systems effective Fall 2010.
+The Center for the Study of Complex Systems offers an undergraduate academic minor in Complex Systems.
 Students who wish to enroll can do so on Wolverine Access.

 CMPLXSYS 250: Social Systems, Energy, and Public Policy-Energy is an incredibly complex topic by the virtue of the inter-linkages of science, technology, public policy, economics, and human behaviors.
 This course will examine all aspects of energy: supply and demand, technical and social, with a concerted look at the natural place of social science (behavior, pricing, externalities, social norms) in the energy sphere.

 CMPLXSYS 260/SOC 260: Tipping Points, Bandwagons and Cascades: From Individual Behavior to Social Dynamics --- In this class, we examine how interdependent behaviors of individuals can lead to some surprising and unexpected social outcomes.
 We will explore both theoretical models and empirical applications of social dynamics, including sexual networks and marriage markets, the formation and transformation of neighborhoods, the success or failure of social movements, and the diffusion of innovation.